kc9wwh/macOSUpgrade/README.md

 *Added in v2.6.0 - You can now specify to use the `--eraseInstall` parameter when using macOS Installer 10.13.4 or later and the client is running macOS 10.13 or later.
 Essentially this will wipe and reload the system to factory defaults.
 Yay \o/*

-* Added in v2.7.0 - You can now automatically re-enroll a mac after the `--eraseInstall`.
+*Added in v2.7.0 - You can now automatically re-enroll a mac after the `--eraseInstall`.
 This will create a PKG and use `--installpackage` to `curl` the jamf binary and enroll the computer by `jamf enroll -invitation`.
 This also supports various methods of setting/preserving the computer name.
-To make use of this feature pair the macOSUpgrade work-flow script with the re-enroll scrips from, [re-enroll-mac-into-jamf-after-wipe](https://github.com/cubandave/re-enroll-mac-into-jamf-after-wipe). \(ﾉ◕ヮ◕\)ﾉ\*:･ﾟ✧ *
+To make use of this feature pair the macOSUpgrade work-flow script with the re-enroll scripts from, [re-enroll-mac-into-jamf-after-wipe](https://github.com/cubandave/re-enroll-mac-into-jamf-after-wipe). \(ﾉ◕ヮ◕\)ﾉ\*:･ﾟ✧*

 **Staging the macOS Installer**